clawang/push-notification-lab/README.md

 After Subscription Object is displayed on page, copy it.
 Go to app/node/main.js and replace the pushSubscription object with your copied subscription object.

-Save and then in another command line, run "node app/node/server.js".
+Save and then in another command line, run "node app/node/main.js".

-In a third command line, run "node app/node/main.js".
 You should see a notification pop up.